simonepri/upash/readme.md

 #### Highlights
 - Single API for all password hashing algorithms
-- Always up to date secure default work, memory and parallelism parameters
+- Always up to date secure default configurations
 - CLI available

 Do you believe that this is *useful*?